Chart Color Schemes

 The level of general health in Yarrabilba is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 11.4 and 10.2% of residents respectively.
-A total of 71.8% declare themselves completely free from medical ailments, compared to 69.6% across Greater Brisbane.
-The area has a lower proportion of seniors aged 65 and over at 5.2% (705 people), compared to Greater Brisbane's 11.4%.
-Health outcomes among seniors require more attention than the broader population.
+Approximately 50% (~6,805 people) of Yarrabilba's total population has private health cover, compared to the national average of 55.7%.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 11.4% and 10.2% of residents respectively.
+Notably, 71.8% of Yarrabilba's residents report having no medical ailments, compared to 69.6% across Greater Brisbane.
+The area has a lower proportion of seniors aged 65 and over (5.2%, or 713 people), compared to Greater Brisbane's 11.4%.
+Health outcomes among seniors in Yarrabilba require more attention than the broader population.

 Frequently Asked Questions - Health